 - Have cash on hand to make change, and make sure you have enough.
 All it takes is someone giving you a $20 to wipe out all of your spare cash, leaving you unable to make change for the next customer.

-How to decide what to sell
+How to Decide What to Sell

 Deciding what to sell can be a painful and emotional process.
-You might be fond of an item because your Grandmother gave it to you before she passed away or because you just spent so much of your hard earned money on it.
+You might be fond of an item because your Grandmother gave it to you before she passed away or because you just spent so much of your hard-earned money on it.

 To pick what goes and what stays, try to remove your emotional bias from the equation.
 Come up with a process and stick to it.
 Do all items that haven’t been used in 6 months go (aside from seasonal clothing)?
 Or maybe everything that hasn’t been used in 12 months?
 Should you sell the most valuable things because you need the cash?
 It can be hard to be honest with yourself, but a lot of the stuff you end up keeping with the best intentions of using will be sold in next year’s yard sale.
 Avoid that fate by selling it today.
 If you end up really needing it you can always go out and buy another one.

-Involve the whole family
+Involve the Entire Family

-The selling and de-cluttering of your home shouldn’t be a one person operation.
-Get everyone involved – from your kids to your spouse.
+The selling and de-cluttering of your home shouldn’t be a one-person operation.
+Get everyone involved – from your children to your spouse.
 Be flexible on keeping an item if needed, but everyone can’t claim that everything that could be sold is now their favorite item.
 If your kids are old enough, get them involved in taking pictures of items and listing them online.
-Or let them make change at the garage sale or negotiate with potential buyers.
+Or let them make changes at the garage sale or negotiate with potential buyers.
 Teach them what to do with the money that is earned from the sale: does it go into savings or does part of it get applied to the next major vacation?
 These are good money lessons for them to learn as well.

-Turn an empty room into a hobby business
+Turn an Empty Room into a Hobby Business